Search APTA Policies

 Board policy: The association's official mark/logo and other brand elements developed by the association according to its Brand Guidelines are the property of the American Physical Therapy Association.

 Chief Executive Officer

-Editorial Corrections of Association Actions
+Editorial Corrections of Board of Directors-Approved Documents and Actions

 Board policy: Staff shall be authorized to make such editorial corrections and shall be charged to notify the Board of Directors of corrections made.

 Board policy: Outlines the purpose, eligibility requirements, criteria, and procedures for APTA Honors and Awards.

 Board policy: Describes the purpose, eligibility, and criteria for selection for the Emerging Leader Award.

 House Policy: Describes the process for establishing an APTA National Award.